 3.1 The DAS Server processes the received parameters.
 The DAS Server may decide to provide Token(s) and/or dynamicACPInfo which will be used by the Hosting CSE to create a dynamic <accessControlPolicy> resource.
 The DAS Server applies the policies with which it is configured to decide on the appropriate actions.

 NOTE 2: The details of this decision are specific to the Dynamic Authorization System being employed; these details are not visible to the oneM2M system, and are not addressed in the present document.

+NOTE 3 : DAS server selects suitable Token authorizing the Originator to access the requested resource.
+However, it is possible that Owner/Maintainer multi-tenants isolation is used in ASN (Access Service Node) with different access rights policies per tenant and different DAS servers per tenant.
+In such case DAS Owner server will manage requesting a second token from DAS Maintaner.
+DAS Owner will be in charge to return as list of Tokens to the Hosting CSE :

+DAS Owner token(s) authorizing Owner tenants resources access

+and DAS Maintainer token(s) authorizing Maintainer tenants resources access .

+Issuer field inside the Token structure (clause 7.3.3.1 "Token Structure") will indicate which DAS provided which token.

 The Token(s) (if any) shall conform to clause 7.3.3.1 "Token Structure", with the following profile:

 The "holder" parameter shall contain the Originator's Absolute CSE-ID or AE-ID received from the HCSE, and may contain other CSE-IDs and AE-IDS.